-The mission of DNATL CFC is to strengthen Del Norte’s local food system to cultivate a resilient and nourished North Coast Community.
+Our mission is to strengthen our local food system to support a healthy and resilient North Coast Community.

 Our Strategies